HBIbidunni/alx-higher_level_programming/0x06-python-classes/README.md

-# ALX project: 0x06.
-Python - Classes and Objects
+# Python - Classes and Objects
 --------

 * In this project, the focus is on `object oriented programming`or (`OOP`) for short which is another way of organizing programs to combine data and functionality and wrap it inside an `object`.
 It differs from the procedure-oriented way of programming which designs programs around blocks of statements that manipulate data.